braydenanderson2014/C-Arduino-Libraries/lib/DoubleLinkedList/README.md

 - Dynamic resizing: Automatically manages memory as elements are added or removed.
 - Basic operations: `append`, `prepend`, `insert`, `remove`, `get`, `contains`, `getSize`, `isEmpty`, `clear`.

+## WARNING: This Library Utilizes POINTERS *.
+This is due to the Libraries ability to utilize any return type.
+(Bool, String, int, float, etc)

 ## Installation

 To use `DoubleLinkedList` in your Arduino sketch: